Xxxxhx/STM32_HAL_Tutorial/2-EXTI.md

 ## Programming without ST-Link/J-Link

 The only way to program the binary file into the MCU in STM32CubeIDE is using debug, which needs ST-Link/J-Link.
-If you don’t have ST-Link/J-Link, you can use .hex file and program it into the MCU by USART.
+If you don't have ST-Link/J-Link, you can use .hex file and program it into the MCU by USART.

 ![1570802901682](EXTI.assets/1570802901682.png)